MYusha/Video-Anomaly-Detection/README.md

 ## Instuctions
 **Generate scores:**
-The experiment and parameters are included in `pipeline/Run_script.m`.
+The experiment and parameters are included in the `/pipeline/Run_script.m`.
 Running this script will generate a series of features and anomaly score files for the videos.

 **Compute AUC:**
 The script evaluation.m will read in the generated score files and compare with ground truth provided, to compute and display the AUC score.
 Individual AUC scores are also avaliable but not displayed.